apache/mxnet/docs/tutorials/python/mnist.md

 mlp  = mx.sym.SoftmaxOutput(data=fc3, name='softmax')
 ```
 ![png](https://raw.githubusercontent.com/madjam/web-data/master/mxnet/image/mlp_mnist.png)

-**Figure:** MLP network architecture for MNIST.
+**Figure 1:** MLP network architecture for MNIST.

-Now both the neural network definition and data iterators are ready.
-We can
+Now that both the data iterator and neural network are defined, we can commence training.
+Here we'll employ the `module` feature in MXNet which provides a high-level abstraction for running training and inference on predefined networks.
+The module API allows the user specify appropriate parameters that control how the training should proceed.

-start training.
-The following commands train the MLP on the
+The following code initializes a module to train the MLP network we defined above.
+For our training, we will make use of the stochastic gradient descent (SGD) optimizer.
+In particular, we'll be using mini-batch SGD.
+Standard SGD processes training data one example at a time.
+In practice, this is very slow and one can speed up the process by processing examples in small batches.
+In this case, our batch size will be 100, which is a reasonable choice.
+Another parameter we select here is the learning rate, which controls the step size optimizer takes in search of a solution.
+We'll pick a learning rate of 0.1, again a reasonable choice.
+Settings such as batch size and learning rate are what are usually referred to as hyper-parameters.
+What values we give them can have a great impact on training performance.
+For the purpose of this tutorial, we'll start with some reasonable and safe values.
+In other tutorials, we'll discuss how one might go about finding a combination of hyper-parameters for optimal model performance.

-MNIST dataset by minibatch stochastic gradient descent (SGD).
-We'll select a mini-batch size of 100 and learning rate of 0.1.
-Settings such as batch size and learning rate are usually referred to as hyper-parameters.
-We'll run the training for 10 epochs and stop.
-An epoch is one pass over all input data.
+Typically, one runs the training until convergence, which means that we have learned a good set of model parameters (weights + biases) from the training data.
+For the purpose of this tutorial, we'll run training for 10 epochs and stop.
+An epoch is one full pass over the entire training data.

 ```python
 import logging